 These cookies taste like brownies, are filled with melty chocolate chips and can make a cup of coffee taste like the very elixir of life.
 They’re just that good.

-I haven’t worked with buckwheat flour (kuttu atta in India) before, but Sattvic Foods is inspiring me to try a whole new set of baking ingredients and it’s super exciting.
-I looked to Cookie and Kate for an easy recipe to start off with and used Sattvic’s arrowroot starch instead of tapioca, caster sugar instead of cane sugar.
+I haven’t worked with buckwheat flour (kuttu atta in India) so I looked to Cookie and Kate for an easy recipe to start off with and used arrowroot starch instead of tapioca, caster sugar instead of cane sugar.
 You can absolutely use cornflour and cane sugar/coconut sugar as substitutes, respectively.
 I also swapped out the extra chocolate chunks with chips, just because I had them, but feel free to use either.

 The dough is very easy, no chilling required!
 It is in fact thick, like a brownie batter, and super shiny.
 I was concerned the cookies will be greasy because buckwheat doesn’t seem to absorb butter as well as all-purpose flour does, but the end result was perfect.
 The cookies didn’t seem to spread much, my hunch is because the arrowroot acts as a thickener, but you can press them down before baking for thinner cookies.

 The eggs need to be beaten for about 5 minutes till super pale and fluffy, much like the way you’d make brownies with a flaky crust.
 I do recommend a hand mixer here, because I found my stand mixer was too large to whip up just two eggs, so the tops aren’t as crackly as they could have been.
 A hand mixer will take a little longer and you’d have to stand there holding it, but there is more control over the process.

 The easiest way to scoop the dough out is to use a tablespoon measure.
 This way you get uniformly sized cookies, and avoid all kinds of greasy chocolatey messes.